vischia/vischia.github.io/index.markdown

 My CMS-related responsibilities include being a **coordinator of the CERN IML** (Interexperimental Machine Learning) Working Group, member of the **CMS Statistics Committee** (an advisory committee on topics concerning statistics), plus other responsibilities (e.g. HWW convener) within the CMS Collaboration.

+For CMS activities, I joined the excellent [UniOviHEP-ICTEA CMS group](https://www.hep.uniovi.es/).

 ***

 # Research Group

-CMS: I joined the excellent [UniOviHEP-ICTEA CMS group](https://www.hep.uniovi.es/).

 NeuroMODE (my main project): I am currently building my own research group.
 If you would like to work with me, either at the bachelor, master's, PhD, or postdoc level, please write me an email at the address below.

 I may have smaller projects to offer, suitable to interested students who want to acquire some experience or try out research work without (yet?) committing to a bachelor, master's, or PhD thesis.
 Again, if you are interested please write me an email at the address below.

 ### Current students/postdocs

+- Mariam Safieldin (American University of Beirut), internship (UCLouvain/UniOvi)
+- Adrián Fernández Alonso, bachelor thesis (UniOvi)

 ### Alumni